RebootJeff/rebootjeff.github.io/source/_posts/2013-10-06-hackr-diary-week-2.markdown

 #### Special Event: AirBnB Presentation

-Lead devs from [AirBnB](https://twitter.com/Airbnb) presented a ton of info about their tech stack, their work environment, [their open source project](http://nerds.airbnb.com/weve-open-sourced-rendr-run-your-backbonejs-a/), dev career advice, startup advice, etc. There was a post-presentation panel for answering a several questions.
+Lead devs from [AirBnB](https://twitter.com/Airbnb) presented a ton of info about their tech stack, their work environment, [their open source project](http://nerds.airbnb.com/weve-open-sourced-rendr-run-your-backbonejs-a/), dev career advice, startup advice, etc. There was a post-presentation panel for answering several questions.
 Then there was a post-panel meet-and-greet session.
 It was a truly fantastic event.

 #### Saturday Social Night